-The Raglan overcoat will continue out of favour and will only be seen made up in the lightweight rainproof coats.
-The single-breasted Chesterfield will still be used for evening wear, in black and very dark grey vicuna and smooth faced them.
+At the beginning of 1929 I found the solution of a problem in the tone production of Virginals and Harpsjchords on which I had worked as far back as 1908 which, for centuries, had baffled the The Raglan overcoat will continue out of favour and will only be seen made up in the lightweight rainproof coats.
+The single-breasted Chesterfield will still be used for evening wear, in black and very dark grey vicuna and smooth faced cloths.

+cloths.
 I am indebted to "The South Wales Echo" for divulging the Prime Minister's favourite suit.
 Recently some friends commented upon a suit the Prime Minister was wearing.
-"My favourite suit-a bit of Wales," Mr. MacDonald informed
+"My favourite suit-a bit of Wales," Mr. MacDonald informed them.

+them.
 Apparently on the eve of the 1924 General Election, Mr. MacDonald was taken to Plas Watford in S. Wales by his friend Mr. D. T. Morgan on account of its historic associations.
-While there, he saw Mr. T. J. Coggins' flock of black Welsh mountain sheep and witnessed an exhibition of sheep shearing.
+While there, he saw Mr. T. J. Coggins' flock of black Welsh mountain sheep and witnessed an ex-hibition of sheep shearing.
 Some of the wool then shorn was sent to Solva Mill and after it was made into cloth, was presented to the Prime Minister.
 A dark brown undyed cloth is the result and has made "my favourite suit."